Assessments

 Assessment programs are a Direct Service program - a program that meets with a youth a few times to conduct a singular service, in this case, to evaluate the youth to identify mental health and/or behavioral risks and needs.
 Programs may use any number of different assessment tools to assess the risks and needs of the youth and provide recommendations for services for prevention and intervention.
 Under Assessment programs are also Assessment Centers, which are a location where staff can meet with youth to complete the evaluations, and Referral Services, which are agencies that help youth and families find services within their communities based on their assessed needs.

-Evaluating Truancy Programs
+Evaluating Assessment and referral Programs

 Additional resources